 2. Be smart with your packing.

-One of the most apparent features that give away an amateur traveler is how he or she packs.
+One of the most apparent features that gives away an amateur traveler is how he or she packs.
 Seasoned travelers pack all their essentials to avoid buying things on their trip.
 You can also take cues from them.

-Of course, you don’t have to pack everything and travel with a gigantic suitcase or a backpack.
+Of course, you don’t have to pack everything and travel with a gigantic suitcase or backpack.
 A pair of comfortable shoes for walking, a couple of t-shirts and shorts is essentials if you are travel to a hot climate area.
 A raincoat is a must irrespective of your destination.

-Apart from the essentials, it also a good idea to consider the length of your trip.
+Apart from the essentials, it is also a good idea to consider the length of your trip.
 The longer you plan to stay in a particular city or place, you will require more clothing and essentials and vice versa.

 3. Don’t be fussy with accommodation.